tom-pryor/vm-hub5-prometheus/README.md

 docker run --rm -p 9938:9938 -e HUB_URL=https://192.168.100.1 vm-prom
 ```

-Since the Hub 5's management IP (`192.168.100.1`) is only reachable when connected
+Since the Hub 5's management IP (`192.168.100.1`) is only reachable from a machine
-directly to the hub (e.g. running on a machine plugged into it, or with `--network
-host`), run the container with `--network host` if it can't otherwise reach that
-address.
+plugged directly into the hub, the Docker *host* needs a route to that address.
+Docker's default bridge network NATs outbound traffic through the host, so a
+container on the bridge network can reach the hub too, the same way it reaches the
+internet — no special networking needed.
+Only fall back to `--network host` if this
+Docker host itself has no route to the hub's subnet without borrowing the host's own
+network stack.

+A `docker-compose.yml` is included as a starting point.

 ### systemd